NigelThomas/sqlstream-orctest/README.md

 The test project is "sqlstream-orctest" and its StreamLab projects (each represented by a project export 'slab' file) are:

-* CSVingest - ingest data from the source CSV files
+* CSVingest - ingests data from the source CSV files (by default in $HOME/vzw/iot/rhy)

 And the following write / egress projects which can be executed in parallel or separately:

-* WriteCSVlocal - a bare-bones CSV egress just to verify pipeline functionality
+* WriteCSVlocal - a bare-bones CSV egress just to verify pipeline functionality - writes by default to $HOME/orctest-output/csv

+These projects are in development:

 * WriteCSVtoHDFS - write to HDFS with no authentication

-These projects are in development:

-* WriteORClocal - write to local ORC files
-* WriteORChdfs  - write to ORC files and copy them to HDFS
+* WriteORCtoHDFS - write to ORC files and copy them to HDFS with authentication

+These projects are planned soon:

 * WriteORChive  - write to ORC files and organize them as a Hive table

+See __Running tests__ below and particularly the sections on **source data** and **target data** to learn how to relocate the source and target locations on the host server.

 ## Preparing test image `streamlab-git`